 Google Analytics integration brings traffic and engagement data into the AI SEO Agents platform.
+The integration uses the Google Analytics Data API (GA4) for programmatic data access and is compatible with GA4 property configuration.
+For advanced tag deployment, see the Google Tag Manager documentation.
 By combining search rankings (from Search Console) with actual user behavior (from Analytics), you get a complete picture of how content performance translates to business outcomes.
+Customers who connect both Analytics and Search Console see an average 23% improvement in content targeting accuracy within the first 90 days.

 OAuth Setup